Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Dynamics on state space

 is an isometry between the Euclidean space $\mathbb{R}^3 \times \mathbb{R}^3$ and the Riemannian manifold $M^{\sigma}_{3,3}$.
 Moreover, a linear structure on $M^{\sigma}_{3,3}$ can be induced via $\Omega$ from the linear structure on $\mathbb{R}^3 \times \mathbb{R}^3$.

 Variation of the action functional

 where the Hamiltonian ${\widehat h} $ is given by

 with respect to $\varphi$, yields the Schr{\"o}dinger equation for a particle.
-By constraining $\varphi$ in (\ref{SS}) to lie on the manifold $M^{\sigma}_{3,3}$ with a sufficiently small $\sigma$, the action functional takes the classical form
+By constraining \(\varphi\) in (\ref{SS}) to lie on the manifold \(M^{\sigma}_{3,3}\) and assuming continuity of the potential, the action functional takes the classical form

 where

 is the Hamiltonian function of the system.
 Constrained variation yields the Newton equations.